ktoso/scala-types-of-types/README.md

 This document is aimed at explaining all-the-things-type in Scala in a human friendly way and in one place, so you don't have to stop discussions for "oh but there was this nice blog post about the ... type!".

-Contributions are very welcome, of course.
+Contributions are very welcome, please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.

 License
 =======